 by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 The planet had become a frozen wasteland, thanks to the combined efforts of the villains on Sivana’s team.
 The new ice age emanated out from Fawcett City, New York, and soon covered a great portion of the planet.
-The villains were rather pleased with themselves, celebrating like it was Christmas in August.
-The party was about to be over.
+The villains were rather pleased with themselves, celebrating as if it was Christmas in August.
+But the party was about to be shut down.

 “Looks like we’ve got company,” Jewelee said as a blonde woman in a blue and black costume was bearing down on her.
 “Here, sweetie, you’ll like these!”
 She tossed a number of her gem-shaped weapons at the heroine.
 “Diamonds are a girl’s best friend.”